 Ardizzone served two terms on the Board of Directors of the Association of Writers and Writing Programs.
-He was the managing editor of three volumes of AWP’s Intro series, an annual anthology of the best fiction and poetry written by students in creative writing programs, and after AWP could no longer carry the series, Ardizzone founded, organized, and served as the managing editor of the Intro Journals Project, which continues to this day to publish student-written poetry and fiction in several nationally recognized literary magazines.
+He was the managing editor of three volumes of AWP’s Intro series, an annual anthology of the best fiction and poetry written by students in creative writing programs.
+Severl years later, after AWP could no longer carry the series, Ardizzone founded, organized, and served as the managing editor of the Intro Journals Project, which continues to this day to publish student-written poetry and fiction in several nationally recognized literary magazines.
 In 2005, to celebrate the 25th anniversary of Indiana University’s MFA Program, he edited the anthology The Habit of Art: Best Stories from the Indiana University Fiction Workshop, which featured the work of twenty-one former Indiana University MFA graduates.
 He has twice served as a finalists judge for the Drue Heinz Literature Prize (both times advancing manuscripts that won) , as well as the Association of Writers and Writing Programs Award Series in the Novel.
 He has served as a panelist on the Fiction Fellowship Selection Committtee for the Mid-Atlantic Arts Foundation, the Individual Artists Fellowship Program (fiction and nonfiction) for the Illinois Arts Council, and the Individual Artists Fellowship Program (fiction, nonfiction, and poetry) for the Ohio Arts Council.
 Ardizzone has worked as a manuscript consultant for several university and trade presses, including Bedford/St. Martin's, Viking Penguin, Addison Wesley Longman, Prentice Hall, Harper Collins, Houghton Mifflin, and Scott Foresman & Company.
 Recently the Danish Poets and Fiction Writers' Association appointed him as a mentor for one of its scholarship students.
 He has also served as a juror for the Scholastic Art and Writing Awards, sponsored by New York's Alliance for Young Artists and Writers.